-Twelve days of excused personal time (including vacation, interviews, bereavement days, and sick days).
+Winter Break, which is the week of Christmas and New Years.
+(Class of 2026 specifically) Ten days of excused personal time (including vacation, interviews, bereavement days, and sick days).

 Students will observe the holiday schedule of the clinical site where they are rotating.